 A general theme of alien abduction is that it lasts a few hours to six or seven, possibility more.
 An exception to this rule, if it can be called a rule, is the Travis Walton case.
 Walton’s disappearance was lengthy, indeed.
-He could not be found after the night of the incident, and the police got involved.
+He could not be found after the night of the incident, and the police soon got involved.
 The assumption of the police, however, is telling.
 The police were unconvinced of Walton’s friends’ UFO story, and soon came to see his disappearance as a case of murder.
 They soon saw the ‘murder’ as the action of one person, in particular.

 They were unconvinced of the UFO abduction scenario and became convinced the boys were lying.
 They made all the boys submit to a polygraph test.
 The expectation was that they would all fail.
 They didn’t.
-The most compelling evidence came from the boy soon accused of initially murdering Walton.
+The most compelling evidence, however, came from the boy soon accused of initially murdering Walton.
 Along with the others, when asked about the UFO sighting, all had passed.
 They hadn’t been found to be lying.
 They hadn’t lied.
 Well, at least, not according to the polygraph test.
 But this, no doubt, would be unconvincing evidence for Randle et al. The police were completely baffled.

 When doctors examine abductees they look for physiological evidence of a traumatic experience.
 They would look for scrapes and bruises, maybe even broken bones.
 They’d most definitely look for neurological trauma.
-Travis Walton provided all this type of evidence.
+Travis Walton exhibited all this type of evidence.
 Not only did he have scrapes and bruises, he exhibited shock.
 He was unable to talk properly for some time.
 He also kept having flashbacks that left him traumatized all over again.

 Research design and methodology

 What was Randle et al’s final research design and methodology?
-How did they go about investigating the alien abduction phenomenon to arrive at the truth about it?
+How did they go about investigating the alien abduction phenomenon to arrive at the ‘truth’ about it?

 Regarding Randle et al’s research design and methodology, it was structured something like this: